 Beginning July 1, unit leaders may determine if and when to continue with spending restrictions based on their priorities and budget situation, while keeping in mind that university resources remain limited, the president said.

-All campus employees working from home will continue to do so through at least mid-summer.
-Michigan Medicine has extended remote working guidelines for all those employees capable of working from home until September 13.
-Employees will begin a gradual return to more on-site work in the coming months at the direction of their unit’s leaders.
+Employees will return to more on-site work at the direction of their unit’s leaders.
 These plans will follow university and state guidance, including vaccination benchmarks.
 Find resources, including remote and flexible workplace agreement templates, on the Future of Work Resource Center.

 Supporting Child and Dependent Care